-Lately, I have spent my school commute submerged solely in the lulling thrums of "Thank Thee", a track exemplifying the talent of up-and-coming musician Noah Salem.
-“Skin - Demo” is also on Spotify, just as soothing in the subtlety of its vocals and gentle expertise of its guitar.
+Lately I've been spending much of my school commute submerged in the wave-like thrums of "Thank Thee," a track exemplifying the talent of up-and-coming indie musician Noah Salem.
+“Skin - Demo," also on Spotify, is just as soothing in the subtlety of its vocals and gentle expertise of its guitar.
 I spoke with Noah about his artistic influences, persevering with his passion, and what music means to him.

 WHEREABOUTS ARE YOU FROM?